 On March 22, 2013, a cooking fire grew out of control causing near total destruction to two sections of the Ban Mae Surin refugee camp on the Thailand-Burma border.
 The fire killed 36 people and destroyed more than 400 houses, leaving 2,300 people homeless, while community buildings, schools, a clinic and food warehouses were also razed.
 An EDF allocation of $3,500 supported the building of emergency shelters and provided 10 days of emergency food.

 Brethren Disaster Ministries has provided a grant of $6,800 from the Emergency Disaster Fund for the South Sudan village of Lafon, following a destructive fire that swept through the village on January 25, 2013.
 Prior to the fire, the Church of the Brethren had already formed a relationship with this remote village.

 The fire completely burned 108 homes and buildings, including stored food and the grass needed for replacing thatched roofs.
 The BDM grant funded the purchase of tarps, bags of food, machetes and axes, which will provide emergency shelter for the rainy season and the tools they need to rebuild.
 Brethren missionary Athanasius Ungang and BVS worker Jocelyn Snyder are facilitating the purchase and delivery of these supplies.

-A grant of $8,000 has been allocated in response to the displacement of thousands of Congolese civilians due to ongoing violence in the Democratic Republic of Congo.
+A grant of $8,000 was allocated in December 2012 in response to the displacement of thousands of Congolese civilians due to ongoing violence in the Democratic Republic of Congo.
 The funds are supporting the Gisenyi Friends Church's efforts to provide emergency food and water to 275 displaced families.